Hyper-distance Oracles in Hypergraphs: Experimental Evaluation

 \spara{MAE.} \ctl and \hl are exact algorithms designed for connected graphs.
 As a consequence, in disconnected graphs such as s-line graphs, they are not guaranteed to provide exact answers.
 Nevertheless, thanks to a more substantial index, \ctl displays lower MAE values, with higher errors in ETFs and Zebra (despite them being neither the largest nor the most disconnected graphs).
 In contrast, \hl, with an index size comparable to that of \algo-200, has the worst performance in all the datasets.

-For the largest datasets, we do not observe a significant improvement when increasing $\ell$ for \algo.
+For the largest datasets, there is no significant improvement when increasing $\ell$ for \algo.
 Indeed, the number of additional landmarks introduced, and hence additional distance pairs stored, is relatively small compared to the total number of hyperedges.
 Thus, the probability of a landmark being on a shortest path between two query hyperedges does not increase much.

 \spara{Discussion.} We reported a comparison on hyperedge-to-hyperedge queries between line-graph-based oracles (\Cref{sec:linegraph}), by using two state-of-the-art methods for connected graphs, and the landmark-based \algo framework (\Cref{sec:solution}).
-We cannot compare on the other two types of queries, because \ctl and \hl are not designed to work on the augmented line graph.
-In particular, since they cannot distinguish nodes representing vertices from nodes representing hyperedges, they cannot ensure to \emph{(i)} perform BFSs traversing only hyperedges, and \emph{(ii)} to select only hyperedges as landmarks.
+We cannot compare on vertex-to-vertex and vertex-to-hyperedge queries, because \ctl and \hl are not designed to work on the augmented line graph.
+In particular, since they lack the ability to distinguish nodes representing vertices from nodes representing hyperedges, they cannot ensure to \emph{(i)} perform BFSs traversing only hyperedges, and \emph{(ii)} to select only hyperedges as landmarks.
 In the experiments on larger datasets, \algo allows the creation of indices far smaller than those created by \ctl on the line graph, while guaranteeing a small TimeXQ, and MAE comparable with \hl.
+As an example, the \ctl index size for DBLP is $93$GB, whereas our oracle size is $3.1$GB.
+In addition, we remark that \ctl failed to generate a index for the largest dataset, due to memory issues.
+We also remark that the query times of \ctl and our oracle may not be directly comparable, primarily due to the fact that \ctl is implemented in C++ while our algorithm is in Java.
 As discussed in \Cref{sec:linegraph}, the limits of line-graph-based oracles emerge with larger hypergraphs, where the line graph size and creation time depend on the characteristics of the hypergraph, and thus can not be controlled.
 Instead, the landmark-based \algo framework allows fine-grained control of the trade-off between index size and approximation error at creation time.

+Finally, we highlight that while \hl requires access to the input hypergraph to answer the distance queries, \algo does not.
+This characteristic can be advantageous in scenarios where end-users are granted limited access to the original data and are restricted to interacting solely with the oracle.
+Nevertheless, in instances where the original hypergraph is accessible, \algo can be adapted to incorporate this information, with the advantage of being able to calculate the exact $s$-distances for pairs of hyperedges within the same small $s$-connected components through bidirectional BFS.
+This would be, however, at the price of higher query times.